rinigus/osmscout-server/examples/README.md

 # Examples

+Here examples of queries and integration of server with the different platforms are shown.

-Examples weree run using a map of Estonia.
+Example queries were run using a map of Estonia.
 Here, the URLs used to get example results are listed:

 `search.json`: `http://localhost:8553/v1/search?limit=10&search=Tallinn`